truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

 #### Select

 Use the `select` option to specify exactly the fields you're interested in.
+Fields must be provided in an array of strings.

 Javascript:
     :::javascript